EESSI/docs/docs/filesystem_layer/stratum1.md

 sudo cvmfs_config setup
 ```

-If you already have configured a client from before you reload the config:
+If you already had configured the client before, you can simply reload the config:

 ```bash
 sudo cvmfs_config reload -c pilot.eessi-hpc.org